signalfx/splunk-otel-collector-chart/README.md

   enabled: true
 ```

-There are following limitations of native OTel logs collection:
+There are following known limitations of native OTel logs collection:

 - Container attributes `container.id` and `container.image.name` are missed.
   This means that correlation between Splunk Log Observer and Splunk Infrastructure will not work